HChristopherNaoyuki/HChristopherNaoyuki/README.md

 ## Research & Academic Projects

-Below are some of the key projects, papers, and research I’m currently working on or have worked on in the past:
+Below are some of the key projects that I am currently working on or have worked on in the past:

 ### Student Management Application
 - **Description**: The Student Management Application is a console-based tool for efficiently managing student records.
 It features options to capture, search, delete, and report student details, all within an intuitive menu-driven interface.